New Kids in Town: Masontown upends Carmichaels, 9-3

 Holding a precarious one-run lead in the top of the seventh inning, Masontown responded with five runs on five hits and was aided by a couple errors.

-The Copperheads recorded a 1-6-4 out at second base, but could not turn the doubleheader.
-Two errors and Bergman's sacrifice fly led to three runs and knocked Torbich out of the game.
+The Copperheads recorded a 1-6-4 out at second base, but could not turn the double play.
+Two errors and Bergman’s sacrifice fly led to three runs and knocked Carmichaels starting pitcher Nate Torbich out of the game.

 Kenny Ryan greeted Logan Mayhle with a two-run double.

-The visitors wasted little time, scoring two runs in the first inning off Carmichaels starting pitcher Nate Torbich.
+The visitors wasted little time, scoring two runs in the first inning off Torbich.

 Darion Palmer opened the game with an infield single.
 Willie Palmer walked with one out.
 Zach Uhazie laced a single into left field, with the Palmers holding their bases.
 But, the ball took a errant bounce, allowing both Palmers to score for an early 2-0 lead.